KRAKOW, Poland (AP) – Italy is restoring pride in a tarnished national game while England is shaking off past inhibitions.

 But they've already managed to register a first competitive victory over Sweden and triumph over the host of a European Championship when they beat Ukraine to advance as group winners.

-In Kiev on Sunday, England's task will be to chalk up a more significant first - beating a major soccer power in the knockout rounds of a tournament away from home.
+In Kiev on Sunday, England's task will be to chalk up a more significant first - beating a major footballing power in the knockout rounds of a tournament away from home soil.

 Not surprisingly, coach Roy Hodgson believes that victory would give England ''a bit of an extra glow.